UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/iteration-01.plan.md

     - Static welcome page for users to create an account
     - Static welcome page for users to log in to their account
     - Drop-down button for users to log off their account
-    - Static page for users to delete their account

   - Course DB
     - Static page that displays all the courses available, with filter options for users to narrow it down